WJSoftware/vite-plugin-single-spa/README.md

 });
 ```

-Except for the options, which are explained below, this should be it for root projects.
-For micro-frontend projects,
+The options passed to the plug-in factory function determine the type of project (root or micro-frontend).
+For
+micro-frontend projects, the server port is required, while for root projects the type is required.

-the file `src/spa.ts` must be created.
-This file becomes the main export of the project and should export the
+Additionally for micro-frontend projects, the file `src/spa.ts (or js, jsx, tsx)` must be created.
+This file becomes
-`single-spa` lifecycle functions.
+the main export of the project and should export the `single-spa` lifecycle functions.

 ## single-spa Root Projects

 The `single-spa` *root project* (referred to as *root config* within the `single-spa` documentation) is the project
 that loads all other micro-frontends and the one that has the `single-spa` package installed, and the one that
 typically calls `registerApplication()` and `start()`.
-The `single-spa` developers advertise as a best practice, to
+The `single-spa` developers advertise as a best practice to
 make a root project that uses no framework.
 In other words, that your root project be devoided of all user interface
 elements.
 This is a view I don't share, and this plug-in is capable of making a suitable Vite + XXX root project.
 In
 the end, the choice is yours.